AndrewAlva/Mbrt_Services/README.md

 * How to put passwords or another resource to block the access to an specific user => Don't, horrible UX

+* Safari v10.0 @writingBar keyframe css animation not working, also on Firefox v31.0 => You need to declare the default state of the class before the animation can run

+* How to normalize the sensibility of eventY on mousewheel? => Apparently there isn't a way yet, but you can set different sensibilities according to the operative system used and you can detect it using navigator.platform javascript native object, here is a snippet to do that: http://stackoverflow.com/questions/10527983/best-way-to-detect-mac-os-x-or-windows-computers-with-javascript-or-jquery